 Since there’s less paperwork involved, streamline refinancing can help you reduce your interest rate or monthly payment amount faster than other types of refinancing.
 However, it only allows you to unlock up to $500 cash from your home’s equity.

-Another way you can convert equity into cash is by choosing EasyKnock’s Solutions.
+Another way you can convert equity into cash is by choosing a sale-leaseback solution.

-To learn more about our innovative sale-leaseback programs, reach out to us today.
+To learn more about our innovative sale-leaseback programs, reach out to a financial expert.

 If you’re looking to get a second mortgage with bad credit, it’s important to know the requirements and what alternatives are available to you.
 Talk to a financial advisor to figure out what solution might be best for you.
 Looking for more information on home mortgages?
 Explore our blogs on how to get out of a mortgage and the pros and cons of mortgage forbearance.